Here is one Christian husband’s response to this post earlier in the week:

 The former draw me to her, the latter drive me away from her.

 I want to reiterate what you say about wives not undermining or overruling their husbands with the children.

 The long term effect this has had is that my children stop listening to me.
 They just tune me out.
 I become more and more disengaged and leave the parenting duties to her.
-Then, when a child is not listening to her, she demands that I support her with the child so that she can regain control with her.
-My response to my wife is, ‘Why should I do for you, what you never do for me?’
-This just invites attack and condemnation.

 Now I know, of course, that I had disrespected him and taken over control.
 Now I know that I wouldn’t listen to him and wouldn’t support his parenting and thought I always “knew best” since I had read more books about parenting.
 It’s heartbreaking to me now to realize how destructive my attitudes, words and actions were at times back then.
 In front of the TV, he was safe.
 With me, he was not very safe at times.

 When I began to learn about respect and biblical submission.
 I seriously felt like I was trying to learn some VERY foreign language – without a teacher.
 That is how little it all made sense to me at first.
 It took me over 2 years of constant study, prayer and journaling (for hours a day almost every day) to BEGIN to feel like I remotely had a clue what I was doing.

 Soon into my journey into being a godly wife, I began to talk to our children (our son was 7 and our daughter was 2) and say things all throughout the day like: